Seven Years Later, Chelsea Manning Freed from Prison

 The rolling revolutions across the Middle East fizzled out by the time Manning’s trial kicked off at a crawl in 2013.
 Facing charges that could have led to life imprisonment, the WikiLeaker known then to the world as Bradley waited until after sentencing to reveal her transgender status.

-Manning fought to be treated as a woman for the better part of her detention in an all-male prison, filing a federal lawsuit seeking access to hormone therapy and the right to grow out her hair.
+Manning fought to be treated as a woman for the better part of her detention in an all-male prison, filing a federal lawsuit to procure hormone therapy and the right to grow out her hair during what could have been a decades-long stint behind bars.

-Though she had been sentenced to 35 years, President Barack Obama sharply reduced that term in one of his final acts of office.
-Manning noted recently she will be “forever grateful.”
+Had Manning accepted the terms of a plea bargain before trial, it could have been even longer.

+“The ultimate sentence was better than what they were offering,” defense attorney David Coombs said last year in an exclusive interview.

 “For the first time, I can see a future for myself as Chelsea,” she said in a statement.